 Step 2: Exfoliate to Smooth the Skin

-Exfoliation removes dead skin cells that can make foundation look uneven.
+Exfoliation helps smooth the skin’s surface so that makeup applies more evenly.
 It also helps skincare products penetrate more effectively.
 You don’t need to exfoliate daily; 2–3 times a week is enough.

 Options for exfoliation: